subpic/ku/README.md

-# Keras Utilities: model utilities, generators, image management and augmentation
+# Keras Utilities (KU): model utilities, generators, image management and augmentation

 The project contains utilities for image assessment development with Keras/Tensorflow.
+This is an extension of [kutils](https://github.com/subpic/kutils).

 ## Overview